 - Publications: Describe published pieces you authored, including joint projects.
 This could include a company blog or an ebook.

-- Honors and Awards: Note any recognition related to your field of expertise.
+- Honors and awards: Note any recognition related to your field of expertise.

-- Organizations/Causes: List any groups you are involved in, showing you care about your community.
+- Organizations/causes: List any groups you are involved in, showing you care about your community.
 And that you are well-rounded.

 Maintain an active presence by posting regular status updates.
 Keep your profile updated, too.
 Your experience should increase and improve over the years.
 If you’re still grinding at the mall food court, no adjustments needed.
 Hopefully, you have progressed to greener pastures.
 Make note of changes and new accomplishments at least once per year.